Wannier-Orbital theory and ARPES for the quasi-1D conductor LiMo$_{6}$O$_{17}$: Introduction

+Quantitatively correct band structures require charge-self-consistent DFT calculations, not a small task for a transition-metal oxide with 48 atoms per cell, so it took nearly twenty years for the first self-consistent DFT (LDA) band structure to appear \cite{Satpathy2006} and another six for the second \cite{Jarlborg2012}.
+Both calculations were performed with the linear muffin-tin orbital method (LMTO) in the atomic-spheres approximation.
+Such LDA-LMTO band structures provided guidance for the TB band-structure parameters used in early many-body models \cite{Merino2012,Chudzinski2012}.
+Higher-resolution low-temperature ARPES data and more accurate NMTO calculations show agreement even on the details \cite{13CORPESAllenHaverkort} of the filled bands.

-An alternate TB model \cite{Nuss2014} has been derived without fitting to the LDA band structure, in this case obtained using the full-potential linear augmented-plane wave method (LAPW) method, but by numerically projecting from it four so-called maximally localized Wannier functions.
-These describe the two occupied bands plus the bonding parts of the two $xy$ bands below their dimerization gaps, which are then half filled.
-The orbitals of this model are therefore not atomic, but essentially the bonding linear combination of those on Mo1 and Mo4, and the integral for hopping between these $xy$ bond orbitals is only about half the one for hopping between the atomic orbitals considered in the TB models previously used \cite {Merino2012}\cite{Chudzinski2012}.
-The Coulomb repulsions between two electrons on the same bond-orbital $\left( U\right) $ is added to the TB Hamiltonian and the resulting Hamiltonian is solved both using dynamical mean-field theory (DMFT), which neglects the off-site (bond) elements of the self-energy, and using the variational cluster approximation (VCA) with clusters containing up to 8 bond orbitals.
-Neither of these treatments of the Coulomb interactions is capable of capturing the 1D chain physics, i.e. the charge-spin separation, lack of quasi-particles and presence of collective modes that are manifested in the LiPB spectroscopic and transport measurements, or the interplay between chain physics and lattice physics.
-Nonetheless it is probably a generically correct conclusion that $U$ has an upper limit in the range of $0.7$ to $1.5$\,eV (depending on the method used) in order that the generally good agreement found between dispersing ARPES peaks and the authors' LDA bands not be upset.
-This is of course broadly consistent with the expectation for a 3D material that for a half-full band, a $U$-value larger than the bandwidth causes localization.
-Considering the fact that the interacting Hamiltonian is expressed in terms of bond-orbitals, this is not necessarily in conflict with the quarter-filled ladder models, but it does preclude a description of the site-based $4k_{F}$ charge fluctuations that motivate these models, and whether it can be used as a basis for a successful low-energy TL theory of LiPB has not been investigated.
-This study \cite{Nuss2014} also provides a simplified two-band TB Hamiltonian by folding the two occupied bands down into the two $xy$ bands and\emph{\ fitting} their hybridization such as to modify the $ t_{\perp }$ parameters.
-The result is said to be in good agreement with those discussed in Ref.~\cite{Chudzinski2012}.
+An alternative TB model \cite{Nuss2014} has been derived by first using the highly accurate full-potential linear augmented-plane-wave (LAPW) method to perform a charge self-consistent DFT (LDA) calculation of the band structure over a wide energy range, and then projecting from it a set of four so-called maximally localized Wannier functions, which describe the two quasi-1D bands and the two valence bands.
+The Wannier functions of this model are therefore not atomic, but essentially the bonding linear combination of those on Mo1 and Mo4, and the integral for hopping between these $xy$-bond orbitals is only about half the one for hopping between the atomic orbitals considered in the TB models previously used \cite {Merino2012,Chudzinski2012}.
+The study of Nuss and Aichhorn \cite{Nuss2014} also provides a simplified two-band TB Hamiltonian by folding the two occupied $xz$ and $yz$ bands down into the two $xy$ bands, thereby becoming $ \widetilde{xy}$ bands, and fitting their hybridization such as to modify the $t_{\perp }$ parameters.
+The result is said to be in good agreement with those discussed in Ref. \onlinecite{Chudzinski2012}.